-JI was thought to be lying dormant after the arrests and killings of many of its top leaders.
-One analyst even asserts that the group is now defunct.
-However, recent activity in the Philippines, combined with JI’s alignment with ISIS, have renewed fears of the resurgent threat JI poses in Australia and the surrounding region.
-Australian PM Abbot concurs on this assessment, stating, “Jemaah Islamiyah have pledged their allegiance to the ISIL movement and that does indicate the potential for increased terror activity in our region.”
-In July 2014, JI leader Abu Bakr Bashir pledged allegiance to Abu Bakr al-Baghdadi from an Indonesian prison.
+From 2014, activity in the Philippines, combined with JI’s alignment with ISIS, renewed fears of a resurgent JI threat in Australia and the surrounding region.
+Australian PM Abbot concurred on this assessment, stating, “Jemaah Islamiyah have pledged their allegiance to the ISIL movement and that does indicate the potential for increased terror activity in our region.”
+In July 2014, JI leader Abu Bakar Bashir pledged allegiance to Abu Bakr al-Baghdadi from an Indonesian prison.

 In May of 2014, a spate of terror arrests in Java was thought to signal the return of JI to the country, possibly ushering in a new stage in JI’s history.
 According to a source within the National Police anti-terror squad, “The new JI cell is very neat and organized; they have a management, soldiers and an Amir.
 We estimate to have at least 3,000 soldiers and we think the Amir is a returning old player.”
 During the May arrests, it was revealed that the group had a makeshift arms industry.
 The particular cell is known for its weapons assembly skills.
-In addition to this the growth of support for ISIS, some analysts believe that the Indonesian jihadis see ISIS as an ‘embryo of an Islamic caliphate.’
-The dangers of JI in the region have recently therefore greatly expanded.
+In addition to this the growth of support for ISIS, some analysts believe that the Indonesian jihadis see ISIS as an ‘embryo of an Islamic caliphate.&rsquo With the announcement of JI’s dissolution in June 2024, it remains to be seen if any elements will continue to pose a violent threat.

 Fact: